Tim Murphy (Pennsylvania politician): Caucus memberships

-Extramarital affair, office chaos, and resignation
+Extramarital affair and resignation

 In early September 2017, Murphy admitted to an extramarital affair with Shannon Edwards, a 32-year-old forensic psychologist.
 The affair came to light in the course of Edwards' divorce proceedings.
 On October 3, 2017, Murphy's hometown newspaper, the Pittsburgh Post-Gazette, reported that a text message on January 5 of that year from Edwards to Murphy included the statement, "[Y]ou have zero issue posting your pro-life stance all over the place when you had no issue asking me to abort our unborn child just last week when we thought that was one of the options" in the midst of an unfounded pregnancy scare.
 To which Murphy replied, "I get what you say about my March for life messages.
 I've never written them.
 Staff does them.
 I read them and winced.
 I told staff don't write any more.
 I will."

 In the same article, the Post-Gazette published a June 8 memorandum from Murphy's chief of staff to Murphy complaining of the congressman's repeated harassment of staff and his "hostile, erratic, unstable, angry, aggressive and abusive behavior", which led to an "inability to hire and retain competent staff, [and] abysmal office morale".

 On October 4, Murphy announced that he would not run for an eighth term in 2018.
 During the next 24 hours, several former staffers came forward with claims of an abusive environment in his office.
 By October 5, House Republican leaders concluded the allegations should be investigated by the House Ethics Committee.
 Fearing that a wave of unflattering stories would be published, creating a distraction, they pressed Murphy to leave immediately.
 Accordingly, he resigned from the House on October 21.

 In February 2018, Edwards announced that she intended to run for Congress and that she expected the affair with Murphy to be a campaign issue.
 However, she did not file the paperwork to run in the 2018 elections.